PaperMonoid/common-lisp-exercises/README.md

-# common-lisp-examples
+# common-lisp-exercises
-Some code examples to learn common lisp.
+Some code exercises to learn common lisp.